A complete guide to evaluating assisted living communities so families can make confident, informed decisions.

 Questions About Community Culture

-Beyond services and amenities, culture plays a significant role in whether a community feels like home.
-Pay attention to how staff and residents interact during your visit.
+Beyond services and amenities, the overall culture of a community plays an important role in whether it truly feels like home.
+During your visit, pay attention to how staff interact with residents and how residents interact with one another.
 You may want to ask:

 How do you help new residents adjust?

 Moving into assisted living can be an emotional transition.
-Communities that provide orientation programs, buddy systems, or welcome activities often help new residents settle in more comfortably.
+Communities that offer orientation programs, buddy systems, or welcome activities often help new residents settle in more comfortably.

 How do you communicate with families?

-Strong communication helps families stay involved and informed.
-Ask how the community shares updates about residents’ health, activities, or concerns.
+Strong communication helps families stay informed and involved in their loved one’s care.
+Ask how the community shares updates about residents’ health, activities, and any changes in their care needs.

 Questions to Ask Current Residents or Families

-While staff can provide valuable information about services, policies, and care options, current residents and their families often offer the most honest insight into what daily life in a community is really like.
+While staff can provide valuable information about services, policies, and care options, current residents and their families often offer a unique perspective on what daily life in the community is really like.

 You might ask: